 The intern will conduct comprehensive evaluations of children, adolescents and families with a broad spectrum of psychopathology and varying sociocultural and ethnic backgrounds; gain competence in major treatment modalities; learn the knowledge and skills to practice within a variety of child and adolescent settings; have the opportunity to teach professionals in other disciplines (psychiatry, school, and pediatrics), parents, and members of other agencies; become familiar with research methodology and professional/scientific literature on child and adolescent psychology and clinical intervention; and learn to participate effectively in multidisciplinary team meetings.

-Interns complete yearlong placements in (i) Child and Adolescent Anxiety Clinic; (ii) General Child and Adult Outpatient Psychotherapy; (iii) Child and Adolescent Psychological Assessment and (iv) Behavioral Pediatrics Clinic.
+Interns complete yearlong placements in (i) Child and Adolescent Anxiety Clinic; (ii) General Child and Adult Outpatient Psychotherapy; and (iii) Child and Adolescent Psychological Assessment.
 They also complete minor rotations varying in length from two to six months.

 Faculty: Joanna Katsanis, PhD

 The intern provides comprehensive assessment and treatment of anxiety disorders in children and adolescents, ages 0 to 18 years, and receives in-depth training on the assessment of childhood anxiety disorders and the delivery of psychotherapy and pharmacotherapy.